 $133.1 billion worth of American farming products were traded throughout the world.

-In 2015, $133.1 billion worth of American farming products were exported all around the world.
+In 2015, $133.1 billion of American farming products was exported worldwide.
 As reported by the USDA, the leading U.S. agricultural exports are grains/feeds, soybeans, livestock, and green products.

 The influence of agriculture on the country's development is powerful, so innovation should be made to develop it further.
-Different plans ought to be incorporated for the improvement of the farmers alongside directing them on the better approaches for farming.
-Measures should be taken to control the loss when heavy or insufficient rainfall with the goal that the farmers can carry on with their livelihood.
+Different plans ought to be incorporated for the improvement of the farmers alongside directing them to better approaches to farming.
+Measures should be taken to control the loss when heavy or insufficient rainfall so farmers can continue their livelihood.

 Future Farming

-In recent years, farming has been dependent upon various fast, innovative advances.
-Today, conventional farmers and indoor growers use various innovations to assist their homesteads and farm grow more effectively.
+In recent years, farming has depended on various fast, innovative advances.
+Today, conventional farmers and indoor growers use various innovations to assist their homesteads and farm growth more effectively.

-Continuously 2050, U.S. farmers should arrive at a great degree of food production to assist with taking care of a developing world population.
-Less in number, they will work multi-layered businesses with fascinating new technology to expand efficiency on farms.
+In 2050, U.S. farmers should arrive at a great degree of food production to assist with caring for a developing world population.
+Less in number, they will work with multi-layered businesses with fascinating new technology to expand farm efficiency.

 These predictions come from specialists who concentrate on food and farming trends.
 Below are what they figure life on the farm will look like in 33 years.